acpo/mettler_toledo_balance_to_excel/README.md

 This was tested on a Mettler Toledo XS105 connected via an RS-232 to USB cable on a Windows 7 system using Python 2.7.

 ## Port settings
 The port settings are in the .py file.
 You will likely need to change the `port='COM1'` to your relevant COM port.
+This is for a Windows OS.
+The relevant port settings for MacOS or Linux are commented out in the .py file.

 ## Other good ideas
 https://github.com/janelia-pypi/mettler_toledo_device_python  has some good, clever, and better ideas about how to communicate with a Mettler balance.